The-Scripters-Guild/ForgeWiki/forge/gameplay/sandbox/weapons/README.md

 * Volatile Skewer

 {% hint style="info" %}
-The weapon configurations are often called "Legendary weapons".
+The weapon configurations are often called "Legendary weapons" on their own, but these legendary weapons in reality are a combination of a Base Weapon and a Configuration, such as a Mangler + Riven Mangler.
 {% endhint %}

 ## Weapon tiers